Expat Filings

 Traditional IRA Deductibility Abroad

 Traditional IRA contributions are deductible if the taxpayer is not covered by an employer retirement plan or, if covered, if income falls below the phase-out threshold.
-US citizens employed by French companies and participating in French employer plans are covered by an employer retirement plan for IRA deductibility purposes, which may phase out or eliminate the deduction depending on income.
+US citizens employed by French companies and participating in French employer plans may be treated as covered by an employer retirement plan for IRA deductibility purposes, which would phase out or eliminate the deduction depending on income.
+Whether a French plan constitutes an employer plan under IRC §219 for active-participant purposes is not expressly addressed by IRS guidance and depends on the plan’s structure.
+A US citizen in this situation should seek specialist advice before assuming deductibility.

 French Retirement Plans: US Tax Treatment